itsaakashpatel/rtcampthemechallenge/README.md

 **License:** [GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html).

-**Tags:** right-sidebar, flexible-header, accessibility-ready, custom-menu, custom-logo, featured-images, footer-widgets, sticky-post, theme-options, custom-post-types
+**Tags:** Right-sidebar, flexible-header, accessibility-ready, custom-menu, custom-logo, featured-images, footer-widgets, sticky-post, theme-options, custom-post-types

 ## Description ##
 rtCamp Wordpress Theme Assignment
 * It has most of functionality from complex theme assignment of rtcamp.
-* We can manage logo, youtube video slider settings, twitter profile, facebook page username and perticular sticky page from theme panel page.
+* We can manage logo, youtube video slider settings, twitter profile, facebook page username and sticky page from theme panel page.
 * Easy to setup, integrate and use.

 Here are some features of the theme: